georlia/SQL-Projects/README.md

 ---
 ## 2. Factors that Fuel Student Performance
 This project analyzes a comprehensive dataset to identify the lifestyle habits and academic behaviors—such as study duration, sleep patterns, and tutoring—that most significantly impact student exam performance.
+By leveraging intermediate SQL queries, the analysis provides data-driven insights to help students and educators make informed decisions for optimizing academic success.

 <img width="1478" height="539" alt="Στιγμιότυπο οθόνης 2026-05-05 171813" src="https://github.com/user-attachments/assets/a8e45691-762b-41b4-bdf9-a9c02de2a1ea" />

 ---
 ## 3. Analyzing Motorcycle Part Sales
+This project analyzes wholesale sales data from a motorcycle parts company to identify net revenue trends across different product lines, months, and warehouse locations.
+By filtering for wholesale transactions and accounting for varying payment fees, the analysis provides the board of directors with a data-driven understanding of regional profitability and inventory performance.
 <img width="1080" height="537" alt="Στιγμιότυπο οθόνης 2026-05-05 220926" src="https://github.com/user-attachments/assets/ebd06815-58a9-432d-8e3a-3d9414ef6270" />